piroor/treestyletab/README.md

      * If it is already available during combination with other extensions, TST don't provide options for them. (ex. coloring of tabs, suspending of tabs, detailed control of tab focus, and [other features covered by existing helper extensions](https://github.com/piroor/treestyletab/wiki/Helper-addons-extending-functionality-of-TST)](https://github.com/piroor/treestyletab/wiki/Helper-addons-extending-functionality-of-TST))
      * If it couldn't be (or hard to be) done with any of existing methods listed above, it can become a new built-in, even if it looks not related to any of native tab features or tree management.

-Please remind that some existing features or options may violate these policies due to historical reasons.
+Please remind that some existing features or options may violate this policy due to historical reasons.

 ### FAQ / frequently rejected requests/proposals